 U.S. Marine David Vargas was born in Brooklyn, NY.
 He served with 6th Communications Battalion, Alpha Company, and deployed to Iraq in support of Operation: Phantom Fury historically known as the bloodiest battle of the Iraq War.

 Upon completing his tour of duty in Iraq, David returned home to Brooklyn, to the embrace of his family and friends.
 But like so many returning veterans of his generation, David struggled to readjust back into civilian life.

-Refusing to burden others with what he considered to be a personal issue, David confided his concerns to healthcare professionals at the VA hospital.
-And like all veterans who seek help from the VA, David was prescribed a variety of prescription drugs, designed to numb the emotional turmoil most veterans endure upon returning home.
+Refusing to burden friends and family, David confided his concerns to healthcare professionals at the VA hospital.
+But like so many veterans seeking help from the VA, David was prescribed a variety of prescription drugs, designed to sedate the emotional turmoil may veterans endure.

 On January 7th, 2012, David passed away in his sleep without warning at the age of 34.
 He received full military honors from his Marine Corps brother-in-arms.
 Since David’s passing, his family and friends have become lifetime members of Veterans Rebuilding Life, supporting the annual events held in honor of David’s memory.